tylertran349/concurrent-web-server/README.md

 ## Threading Library

-I used a custom threading library called `dthread` that provides logging capabilities for thread operations.
+I created a custom threading library called `dthread` that provides logging capabilities for thread operations.
 This library includes the following key functions: